CBEP-SoCB/Presumpscot_WQ_sum/Analysis/E.coli_Analysis.md

 ### Comparing Two Different Lognormal Fits

-The `VGAM` lognormal distribution and the fit to log transformed data should provide the same results. at first glance, they do not, but that is only because of different conventions regarding how to report model parameters.
+The `VGAM` lognormal distribution and the fit to log transformed data should provide the same results.
+At first glance, they do not, but that is only because of different conventions regarding how to report model parameters.